elite-lang/EliteOld/doc/manual/DesignManual.md

 ![\label{f1}RedApple Compiler Workflow](cp.png)

-The special point is that the Semantic Analysis was replaced by Macro Translation, which is used to extend the grammer more conveniently.
+The special point is that the Semantic Analysis was replaced by Macro Translation, which is used to extend the grammar more conveniently.

 When the object files are all created, compiler will call the linker of system to build the executable program.
 This linker stage has been shown in Figure \ref{linker}.